reginaldford/sms/readme.md

 - [ ] A integral command for taking integrals.
 - [ ] Support for floats and integers as opposed to just doubles.
 - [ ] Quad precision support.
-- [x] User contexts, which allow for the user to create a new context with lexical scoping.
+- [x] User contexts, which allow for the user to create a new context with values of all types including more contexts.
 - [ ] Memory serialization support (starting with a populated heap from the file system for faster booting).
 - [ ] Clean the string manipulations to avoid sprintf and strlen.
 - [ ] General Guide.